A Wedding Ceremony Planning Framework to help you create your perfect ceremony.

 Stage 3: Implement

-This is where you start hiring the rest of your wedding team and nailing down all those plans and where having a Wedding Planner can be of huge assistance.
-They have lists of amazing wedding pros, know what to do when and will make sure you stay on budget for your event.
+This is where you start hiring the rest of your wedding team and nailing down all those plans and where having a Wedding Planner can be of HUGE assistance.
+They have lists of amazing wedding pros, know what to do when to bring your vision to life and will make sure you stay on budget for your event.

 Creating the Ceremony

-Most ceremonies officiated by professional officiants take around 15-20 minutes to complete from the time you enter until you’re pronounced married.
+Most ceremonies officiated by professional officiants take around 15-20 minutes to complete on the day of your wedding from the time you enter the ceremony spot until you’re pronounced married.
 If you have lots of elements, it may go a little longer, but not terribly long.
 Really, the sky’s the limit when it comes to how you want your wedding ceremony to feel.
 Just remember that it’s your wedding so it will be beautiful.

-Remember at the beginning when we talked about envisioning your wedding?
+While the ceremony may only take 15-20 minutes, the planning and crafting of your unique, custom, E.P.I.C. ceremony takes a bit more energy, time and effort.
+Remember at the beginning when we talked about the two of you envisioning your wedding before jumping into planning?
 This is where taking that time together comes in handy.

 These are some of the things your Officiant will ask you: